renatoathaydes/osgi-run/README.md

     bundles += allprojects.toList() + IPOJO_BUNDLE // bundles are: this project + subprojects + IPojo
     config += [ 'osgi.clean': true ]      // add properties to the Equinox config
-    outDir = 'runtime'                    // the environment will be built at "${project.buildDir}/runtime" }
+    outDir = 'runtime'                    // the environment will be built at "${project.buildDir}/runtime" copyManifestTo file( 'auto-generated/MANIFEST.MF' ) // make the manifest visible to the IDE for OSGi support }
 ```